jduell12/Java-Projects/README.md

 Project 4) Alphabet: Prints out the alphabet and labels if the letter is a vowel or consonant.
 (Y is considered a vowel)

 Project 5) Factorial: Asks the user for a number and then prints out the factorial of that number.

+Project 6) Temperature: Asks the user to enter in a temperature in Centigrade.
+Coverts and prints the temperature to Fahrenheit.
+Once the user quits the program it prints out an average of Centigrade temperatures and an average of Fahrenheit temperatures.